Donrwalsh/pick1pack1/README.md

 # pick1pack1
 http://pick1pack1.com

+# 0.6 Notes

+The update notes on the website summarize this update well.
+Other than the activity page, which was a simple addition of a Query I've been using to monitor activity for some time, all the updates have to do with performance.
+Indexing the pack_15 table is the biggest one, except that isn't anywhere in the code I include in this repo.

+I modified a few items in my style.css file to remove floats and start down the road of sorting them all out.
+I removed a handful of actions from wp_head() that I determined weren't adding anything to the site (other than longer load times).

+It also turns out somewhere along the line I lost the line of code that properly includes a timestamp in the hash generation.
+My working theory is that this was the underlying cause for the reported 'invalid pick' on a fresh pack.
+Since the hash was being generated with only the 15 cards in the pack, it was only a matter of time until there was a collision.
+Users submitted over 6,000 picks since HOU went live, which means there were more than that number of packs generated.
+I'm hoping there are no more reports, and if that's the case I'll call off the search on this one.

 # 0.5 Notes

 Now that I'm getting into the groove of updating this website, I'm going to start storing code for each update in this repo.